-The statewide grand jury indicted nine people for targeting distressed homeowners as part of a fraudulent short-sale scheme.
+The statewide grand jury indicted eight people for targeting distressed homeowners as part of a fraudulent short-sale scheme.
 The scheme allowed the defendants to defraud banks and lenders who held mortgages for the distressed homeowners, according to a news release from the Attorney General’s office.

 If convicted, each could be sentenced up to 24 years per count.